About your flowers & farmer-florist

 Grown in Michigan.

-The Garden as a muse.
+The Garden is my muse.

 The tension between that which is cultivated and that which is wild serves as the primary inspiration for my designs — nothing influences my aesthetic more than the Garden itself.